bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

 ### Week 4: Quicksort and Heapsort
 _September 18-22_

-This week we introduce more sorting algorithms: Heapsort, Quicksort and  Randomized-Quicksort.
-Randomized-Quicksort is considered the most efficient general-purpose sort in practice.
+We introduce more sorting algorithms: Heapsort, Quicksort and  Randomized-Quicksort.

 __Objectives:__
 * Understand Lomuto partition, Quicksort, Randomized-Quicksort and analysis